-For almost 30 years Bettcher Industries has been involved in breading and other food processing.
+For over 30 years Bettcher Industries has been involved in breading and other food processing.
 In 1982 Bettcher purchased Stein Associates in Sandusky, Ohio.
 This company is the world leading manufacturer and marketer of high volume continuous flow batter-breading equipment, conveyorized deep fryers, counter-flow ovens, filtration equipment and conveyor systems.
 Under Bettcher leadership, they doubled their sales volume until they were sold in 1987 to Frigoscandia of Helsinki Sweden, a leading international manufacturer of commercial freezing equipment.

-Bettcher kept the rights to develop a small batter breading machine specifically tailored for restaurants.
+Bettcher kept the rights to develop a small batter breading station machine specifically tailored for restaurants.
 Over the years, this design has been refined resulting in the present model breading machine called the Optimax.
 This batter breading machine is the pinnacle of breading technology that delivers a better tasting product.
 Most important to foodservice operators is the consistent breading perfection the machine delivers.
 No other technology can deliver the consistency and great tasting food that the Optimax provides day in and day out for quick service restaurants (QSR), institutional foodservice operations, casinos, caterers, and any other operations looking to improve their product consistency.

-Study after study with major foodservice chains shows the Optimax® saves around 40% in breading consumption versus the inefficiency of batch breading by hand.
+Study after study with major foodservice chains shows the Optimax® saves up to 40% in breading consumption versus the inefficiency of batch breading by hand.
 The Optimax® precisely applies batter and breading to each individual piece and time is given for excess batter to drain off from the wire belt.
-Then the each item is dropped into a wave of breading for coating.
+Then each item is dropped into a wave of breading for coating.
 The machine automatically recycles the excess batter and breading keeping them properly mixed.
 Additionally, it also vibrates the food to shake off any excess flour, so when breaded items are placed in the fryer, there's less 'blow off' of breading into the oil, which would degrades the oil.
 The Optimax® prevents burnt, dark oil with unpalatable taste … and increases oil life up to 10%.

 These ingenious features give the Optimax® a ROI of 18 to 24 months with ingredient savings alone.

 The back of the house represents the heart of any restaurant.
 If core principles, procedures and responsibilities are not followed to the letter of the law, customer dissatisfaction is a certainty.
-The Optimax reduces process variation by eliminating inconsistencies from cook to cook, and the variability from a single cook based on time constraints and deadlines.
+The Optimax breading station reduces process variation by eliminating inconsistencies from cook to cook, and the variability from a single cook based on time constraints and deadlines.
 The reduction of steps and elimination of “short-cuts” ensures a quality product will be produced consistently and efficiently.
 Therefore, the Optimax allows the most critical area of the kitchen to be optimized and also gives the operator a measure of standardization of food they have never enjoyed.

 Breading product with the Optimax® takes less time, simplifies the procedures needed for breading and allows for repeatability of the process by removing process variation.
 The simplification of procedures allows employees to become more efficient, freeing time for cooks to accomplish other tasks.
 Time savings and simplification also enable training personnel to concentrate more time on proper racking procedure, cleanliness and other critical tasks in place of complicated breading procedures.
 Food properly breaded cooks better, which can reduce the number of customer complaints and increases customer return and repurchase rates.